 The requirement of written form only applies to the minimum content of the arbitration agreement.
-Under Liechtenstein arbitration law, a formal defect of the arbitration agreement is mended (\S 600(3) ZPO) if it is not objected to at the latest when appearance is entered in the arbitration proceedings.
+Under Liechtenstein arbitration law, a formal defect of the arbitration agreement is mended (§ 600(3) ZPO) if it is not objected to at the latest when appearance is entered in the arbitration proceedings.

-Where the arbitration agreement is entered into by a representative, it is our opinion that the formal requirement does not extend to the power of attorney.
-Under the new law, it is also no longer necessary to have a special power of attorney to conclude an arbitration agreement.
-A general (ad litem) power of attorney is now sufficient (§ 1008 ABGB); with legal entities, a commercial power of attorney in terms of Art.
-47 of the General German Commercial Code (Allgemeines deutsches Handelsgesetzbuch) is required.
+Where the arbitration agreement is entered into by a representative, it is the opinion of this author that the formal requirement does not extend to the power of attorney.
+Under the new law, it is also no longer necessary to have a special power of attorney for entering into an arbitration agreement.
+A general (ad litem) power of attorney will now suffice (§ 1008 ABGB); with legal entities, a commercial power of attorney in terms of Art.
+47 of the General German Commercial Code (Allgemeines deutsches Handelsgesetzbuch, ADHGB) is required.

 Additional formal requirements are laid down in § 634 ZPO for arbitration agreements between enterprises and individuals (formerly: consumers).
-Pursuant to this provision, the arbitration agreement may be entered into even before the dispute has arisen, provided that: a) the individual is himself or herself an entrepreneur; or b) the arbitration agreement is contained in a separate document containing only provisions relating to the arbitration procedure, and the individual was advised by a lawyer prior to the conclusion of the arbitration agreement.
-The fact that advice has been given must be confirmed in writing by the lawyer.
+Pursuant to this provision, the arbitration agreement may be entered into even before the dispute has arisen, provided that: a) the individual is himself or herself an entrepreneur; or b) the arbitration agreement is contained in a separate document that contains only provisions on arbitration proceedings, and the individual has been advised by a lawyer before and/or represented by a lawyer during the conclusion of the arbitration agreement.
+The fact of having given advice must be confirmed by the lawyer in writing.
 Thus, the problems of consumer protection in entering into an arbitration agreement have been mitigated in Liechtenstein.

-Arbitration clauses in articles of association
+Excurse: arbitration clause in articles of association

 Arbitration clauses in articles of a legal entity are admissible.
-Pursuant to § 598(2) ZPO, such articles are required to be formed in a legally admissible manner.
+Pursuant to § 598(2) ZPO, what is required for this is that such articles have been formed in a legally admissible manner.
 This requires merely (but at least) that firstly, the admissibility of arbitration clauses in articles of association is not legally excluded in the specific case, and secondly, that the arbitration clauses are issued in accordance with the requirements of the applicable company laws (such as on procedure and quora to issue and/or amend provisions of articles).

-Under the new law, the admissibility and binding nature of arbitration clauses in articles of association, company charters, foundation deeds or trusts is expressly laid down in § 634(2) ZPO.
-Arbitration is therefore an established fact in Liechtenstein company, foundation and trust law.
+Under the new law, the admissibility and binding nature of arbitration clauses in articles of association, company charters, foundation deeds, or trusts is expressly laid down in § 634(2) ZPO.
+Arbitration is therefore an established fact in Liechtenstein company, foundation, and trust law.

-In the event of disputes from the company relationship, arbitration clauses in articles of association are binding on the shareholders, the company itself and its governing bodies.
-With foundations, it is the practice of the Liechtenstein courts that an arbitration clause contained in the articles of foundation is also binding on the beneficiaries of the foundation (Court of Appeal, 16 May 2012, LJZ 2012, 67).
+In the event of disputes from the company relationship, arbitration clauses in articles of association are binding on the shareholders, the company itself, and its governing bodies.
+With foundations, it is the practice of the Liechtenstein courts that an arbitration clause contained in the articles of foundation is also binding on the foundation's beneficiaries (Court of Appeal 16 May 2012, LJZ 2012, 67).